Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: Experimental Setup

 \paragraph{Spherical GPs with Rotational Invariance:} The spherical experiments are based on a 64x64 grid of (longitude, latitude) pairs.
-Three BSA-TNP variants are compared: translation invariant with RBF network-based bias, 3D rotation group SO(3) invariant with the squared exponential geodesic bias given by $\sum_f a_f\exp(-b_f |d_{geo}(s,s')|^2)$ where $d_{geo}$ is the great-circle distance, and the unbiased variant that only embeds locations.
-Like the 2D GP setup, we sample between 128 and 512 context points, representing approximately 3\% and 12.5\% of points on a 64x64 grid, and test on 1024 separate test points, representing 25\% of points.
+Three BSA-TNP variants are compared: a translation-invariant variant with RBF network-based bias, an SO(3)-invariant variant with the squared exponential geodesic bias given by $\sum_m a_m\exp(-b_m |d_{geo}(s,s')|^2)$ where $d_{geo}$ is the great-circle distance, and an unbiased variant that only embeds locations.
+Like the 2D GP setup, we sample the number of context points uniformly from integers in $[128, 512)$, representing approximately 3\% and 12.5\% of points on a 64x64 grid, and test on 1024 separate test points, representing 25\% of points.
 The locations are sampled uniformly from $[-10^\circ,10^\circ]^2$.
-For evaluation, these points are either (1) left unrotated, (2) rotated by $60^\circ$ north and $30^\circ$ east, (3) or rotated by $60^\circ$ north, $30^\circ$ east, and $20^\circ$ along the axis given by $(0^\circ,0^\circ), (180^\circ,0^\circ)$ in the original coordinate system.
+For evaluation, these points are either (1) left unrotated, (2) rotated by $60^\circ$ north and $30^\circ$ east, or (3) rotated by $60^\circ$ north, $30^\circ$ east, and $20^\circ$ along the axis given by $(0^\circ,0^\circ), (180^\circ,0^\circ)$ in the original coordinate system.
 In terms of Euler angles, this corresponds to intrinsic "yxz" rotations by $(-60^\circ, 30^\circ, 0^\circ)$ and $(-60^\circ, 30^\circ, 20^\circ)$, respectively.
-The GP kernel is exponential with great circle distance.
+The GP kernel is exponential with great-circle distance.
 The variance is fixed at 1.0 and the lengthscale is sampled from $\mathrm{InverseGamma}(3, 30)$.
 The larger scale relative to the 2D GP experiments is used to emphasize the difference between translations and spherical rotations --- as the scale decreases the curvature of the considered region becomes negligible and there is no significant difference between translations with scaling and SO(3) rotations.
-While RBF network-based biases perform well, geodesic network-based biases outperform as the scale increases and the rotation becomes more pronounced.
+While RBF network-based biases perform well, geodesic network-based biases outperform as the scale increases and the rotation becomes more pronounced. \autoref{tab:rot-main} shows the results of this benchmark and \autoref{fig:rot-main} provides a visualization.